 |February 2018||Secured compatibility of API with main transactions menu of internet banking|

-As a result of these and other initiatives, Mizuho has received the MCPC Award for seven consecutive years since 2010 and has had the distinction of being the only company in any industry to receive this recognition.
+As a result of these and other initiatives, Mizuho has received the MCPC Award for eight consecutive years since 2010 and has had the distinction of being the only company in any industry to receive this recognition.
 This award is supported by Japan’s Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, and is given to companies to companies and groups that show outstanding results in structuring sophisticated systems through the introduction of mobile computing.

 Offering new lending services

 Together with Softbank, in November 2016, Mizuho Bank established J. SCORE Co., Ltd., which aims to offer Fintech–based lending services to individual customers, and introduced Japan's first AI score–based lending service.